projectatomic/atomic-enterprise-training/eap-beta3.md

 Given the distributed nature of Atomic Enterprise you may find it beneficial to aggregate logs from your AE infastructure services.
 By default, AE services log to the systemd journal and rsyslog persists those log messages to `/var/log/messages`.
-We'll reconfigure rsyslog to write these entries to `/var/log/openshift` and configure the master host to accept log data from the other hosts.
+We''ll reconfigure rsyslog to write these entries to `/var/log/openshift` and configure the master host to accept log data from the other hosts.